thousandbrainsproject/tbp.monty/docs/how-to-use-monty/logging-and-analysis.md

 ---
 # Monty Loggers

 To manage the logging for an experiment you can specify the handlers that should be used by the `monty_data_logger` in the `logging` config.
-If you want to report data to WandB, you can use the `tbp.monty.frameworks.loggers.wandb_handlers.WandbWrapper` as one of the `monty_data_logger` handlers, it will start a WandB session.
+If you want to report data to Wandb, you can use the `tbp.monty.frameworks.loggers.wandb_handlers.WandbWrapper` as one of the `monty_data_logger` handlers, it will start a Wandb session.
 Inside this wrapper, you can then specify the individual types of `wandb_handlers`.

 ## List of all Logging Handlers